 Dental complaint 4: Not actively listening to the patient’s issues

-How to resolve if complaints come regularly?
+How to resolve complaints regarding a lack of listening

 • Openly communicate and understand their fears and anxieties and provide any additional support they might need.